ThePursuit/Halvtids-redovisning/The Pursuit halvtid.md

 - How should the devices communicate?
 - What are resonable rules for the game?
 - What is good interface desing?
-- Hoe mouch can we affect the battery and data traffic?
+- How much can we affect the battery and data traffic?
 - And so on...

 ---